postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

 [![new_button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_monitor_blk.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_monitor_blk.png)

 ### Creating documentation
-You can create [public or private documentation](/docs/postman/api_documentation/intro_to_api_documentation) and share it in a web page.
+You can create [public or private documentation](/docs/postman/api_documentation/intro_to_api_documentation){:target="_blank"} and share it in a web page.
 Postman generates and hosts browser-based documentation for your collections automatically in real-time.

 1. To create documentation, click ‘Documentation’ in the **New** button drop down menu and enter the request URLs with the methods you want to document.
 2. Click ‘Next’ to enter the name for the APIs and a general description for your API.

-Postman creates a collection and generates documentation that you and your team can [ view.](/docs/postman/api_documentation/viewing_documentation)
+Postman creates a collection and generates documentation that you and your team can [ view.](/docs/postman/api_documentation/viewing_documentation){:target="_blank"}

 [![new_button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_documentation_blk.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_documentation_blk.png)

 ### Creating mock servers
-A [mock server  ](/docs/postman/mock_servers/setting_up_mock)simulates each endpoint in a Postman Collection.
+A [mock server  ](/docs/postman/mock_servers/setting_up_mock){:target="_blank"} simulates each endpoint in a Postman Collection.
 You can mock a request and response in Postman before you send the actual request or set up a single endpoint to return the response.

 1. To create a mock server, click ‘Mock Server’ in the **New** button drop down menu and enter the request endpoint and the expected response.
 2. Then click ‘Next’ to enter the name of your APIs.
 You can indicate if you want this mock server to be private.

-Postman creates a collection and adds [examples](/docs/postman/mock_servers/mocking_with_examples) for individual requests.
+Postman creates a collection and adds [examples](/docs/postman/mock_servers/mocking_with_examples){:target="_blank"} for individual requests.
 Postman also provides a mock URL you can share with the public, such as with front-end developers.
 They can send a request to this URL, followed by an endpoint, to get the corresponding response.

 [![new_button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_mockServer_blk.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_mockServer_blk.png)